ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 ## Using Poseidon Hash

-ICICLE Poseidon hash is implemented for GPU and parallelization is preformed for each element of the state rather than for each state.
+ICICLE Poseidon hash is implemented for GPU and parallelization is performed for each element of the state rather than for each state.

 ### Supported API